Your Ad Here

 The first field we passed was a corn field.

-Our train stopped for the Photo Runbys.
+Then our train stopped for the Photo Runbys.

 Backing up for Photo Runby 2.

-I relaxed in my coach seat until we returned to Minerva.
+I relaxed in my coach seat.

 Main Street Minerva.